King County Water Taxi: West Seattle–Seattle

 The West Seattle–Seattle route crosses Elliott Bay between Pier 50 on the downtown Seattle waterfront and Seacrest Park in West Seattle.
 The ferry's crossing time is approximately ten minutes during weekday commute hours and approximately 15 minutes at all other times.
 As of January 2016, the primary ferry for the route is the MV Doc Maynard.

-Year round the ferry operates weekdays during the peak commuting hours, carrying an average of 1,742 passengers during the commute hours in December 2014.
-During the peak season, from early April to late October the water taxi schedule expands to operate all day, seven days a week with extended hours on Friday, Saturday and when the Mariners, Sounders, or Seahawks play night games.
-Service operates on holidays during the peak season (April–October) but not during the winter season.
+The ferry operates year-round, and carried an average of 1,742 passengers during the commute hours in December 2014.
+Prior to 2021, the route only operated during peak commuter times on weekdays with limited seasonal service on weekends.
+In September 2021, due to construction on the West Seattle High Bridge, service was expanded to include midday sailings as part of a pilot program.
+The program continued in 2022 and was made permanent on October 16, 2023, alongside year-round weekend service.

 King County Metro operates two shuttle bus routes that take passengers to and from the dock at Seacrest Park.
 Route 773 connects to the West Seattle Junction and route 775 connects to the Admiral District and Alki Beach.